Getting an Offer

 Possession date

-the date on which the buyer will take possession of the property.
+The date the buyer will take possession, or become the owner, of the property.

 Inclusions and exclusions